- Choosing Your Web Conferencing Tool

 Make your course accessible to all learners by keeping in mind that some of your students may need accommodations.
 You may want to consider the following:

-- Organising ASL translators in advance
+- Organizing ASL translators in advance

 - Some tools allow someone to live caption